nus-cs2103-AY1617S1/addressbook-level4/docs/UserGuide.md

 > Creates a new task with the specified name.
 The type of task may vary:
 > * For a normal task, set a deadline
 > * For an event, set a start time and end time
+> * For a task with an allocated timeslot, set a deadline, start time and end time
 > * For a floating task, no need to set deadline or start/end time <br>

 > The recurrence of a task can be set with the `repeat` keyword.<br>